Life Transitions Therapy

 This brief conversation helps us both determine if it’s a good fit.
 There’s no obligation, and I encourage you to be honest if you believe another provider might be better suited to your needs.
 My goal is to help you find the right support, whether that’s with me or someone else.

-Contact me to schedule your free 15-minute consultation
+Reach out to schedule your free 15-minute consultation